-Theory/practical 9: Remedial training/ assessment
+Theory/practical 9: Remedial Training/ Assessment

-If this is required, it will be because a student or students have fallen short of one or more aspects of the assessment.
-The instructor should decide whether remedial training is required before any reassessment to give the student the best possible chance of success.
+If this is required, it will be because one or some of you have fallen short of one or more aspects of the assessment.
+The instructor should decide whether remedial training is required before any reassessment to give that student the best possible chance of success.